hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 From my perspective, there are 3 possibilities:

-1. convert to `String`, use the existing ToJSON instance and hope the receiver knows how to interpret the data
+1. convert to `String` (e.g. by assuming UTF-8 or UTF-16), use the existing
+   ToJSON instance and hope the receiver knows how to interpret the data
 2. if you're dealing with binary data, you can convert to e.g. base64 String or Text and then again use the existing instances
    (there's the [base64-bytestring-type](https://hackage.haskell.org/package/base64-bytestring-type-1.0.1/docs/Data-ByteString-Base64-Type.html)